kurtteichman/Radiologist-Scheduling-Agent/README.md

 The application should open automatically; if not, open the URL shown in the terminal.

-For an instant trial, select `data/radiologist_profiles.csv` and `data/shift_data_single_month.csv` when uploading files.
+Select `data/radiologist_profiles.csv` and `data/shift_data_single_month.csv` when uploading files for a functioning example.

 ⸻

 ## 4 Operating the application
 ### 1. Step 1 — Upload input files
-Scheduling CSV (columns Date, Shift with values L1/L2/L3) and Radiologist profile CSV (columns Radiologist_ID, Notes).
+Scheduling CSV (columns: Date, Shift with values L1/L2/L3) and Radiologist profile CSV (columns: Radiologist_ID, Notes).
 Click `Create Schedule` to generate the initial calendar.
 ### 2. Moonlighting export (optional)
 If any shifts remain uncovered, a `Moonlighting Shifts Export` button appears; click to download a CSV of open slots.